voidful/Codec-SUPERB/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Reference Audio Codec Repositories：
+## Reference Sound Codec Repositories：

 - https://github.com/ZhangXInFD/SpeechTokenizer
 - https://github.com/descriptinc/descript-audio-codec